On this page, observations of various kinds will appear that are related to big history teaching, as well as to big history

 this goal will not be guaranteed within such a time span.

-For repeating a specific trajectory of ten throws with a similar probability,
+For repeating a specific sequence of ten throws with a similar

-however, we would need much more time on average, namely: 12 (to the power of 10) seconds = 1963.38 years.
-That is far longer than
+probability, however, we would need much more time on average, namely: 12 (to the power of 10) seconds = 1963.38 years.
+That is far

-more impressive as soon as the number of throws is increased.
+becomes even more impressive as soon as the number of throws is increased.
 What would happen if one throws a die more than ten times?
-How long

-ago would that person have had to start throwing to have a reasonable probability of replicating that specific trajectory and end
+How long ago would that person have had to start throwing to have a reasonable probability of replicating that specific sequence

 Throws: Time required: